-AEMO has updated the Methodology to clarify that atypical electricity use deviations are discussed with the LIL survey participant.

-AEMO will update the Methodology with criteria for inclusion of new LILs in the NEM.
+- clarified that atypical electricity use deviations are discussed with the LIL survey participant. - added criteria for inclusion of new LILs in the NEM.

-AEMO's draft determination is not to introduce NEM entry criteria for loads below the existing 10 MW threshold.
+AEMO's Final Determination is not to introduce NEM entry criteria for loads below the existing 10 MW threshold, and to retain the above changes introduced from the Draft Determination